stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 2. [**itsme®Confirm**](https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/documentation/general-information/confirm-with-itsme)
  ### 3. [**itsme®Shared Data**](https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/documentation/general-information/shared-data)
   ### 4. Sign (*Coming Soon*)
- # 2. Integration Preparation: On boarding
+ # 2. Integration Preparation: On boarding Process

  Before your application can use **itsme®** for user login, you must set up a project to obtain OIDC credentials, set redirect URIs for your services, and customise the branding information that your users see on the **itsme®** user-consent screen.